ALTO HAZALLANAS

 The final 6km of the climb are far less forgiving than the earlier slopes..
 The road really starts to kick up as soon as you hit the base and has an incline of 20% in places.
 It really pays to have a compact crank and a 28" on the back sprocket here.
 One would be forgiven for questioning their love of the sport along this stretch of road, but don't let us put you off.
 The pain is worth it for the magnificent views from the Alto Hazallanas.

-This climb featured on stage 10 of the 2013 Vuelta Espana, Chris Horner makes it look a little too easy for a man in his forties!
+This climb has been frequently featured in the Vuelta a España.
+Most recently during stage 9 of the 2024 Vuelta.
+That stage was won by Adam Yates from team UAE Team Emirates.
+The climb has also been featured on stage 10 of the 2013 Vuelta Espana, back then Chris Horner made it look a little too easy for a man in his forties!
 Check out the final 7kms below.
 The climb was the scene of a major battle between Chris Froome and Alberto Contador in the 2015 Ruta del Sol.